stereobooster/astro-customize-markdown/README.md

 Currently overrides only supported for MDX, but not for markdown.
 [There is a proposal to support component overrides for markdown as well](https://github.com/withastro/roadmap/discussions/769).

+Ideally it should be as easy as [Hugo render hooks](https://gohugo.io/render-hooks/).

 ## Why does it matter?

 ### Case study 1: Aside in Starlight